PoojaDilipChavan/portfolio/part1_finalproject.md

 ### Outline

 ##### High-Level Summary
-###### Crushed, brewed, Poured - The story of the bean
+###### Coffee : a filtered Perception

-I would like to talk about the journey of the coffee bean in this project.
-It will include coffee production in different nations, a timeline of the production,  the business workflow, and the consumption of coffee.
+I would like to talk about how coffee growing is not a profitable business for the farmers.
+I will be focusing on different reasons for it like producing countries and different middleman in supplychain.
+In the end, I will introudce some calls to action on industry and personal level.

 ##### Project Structure